 A song that encourages or praises girls and women in general.
 Or, alternatively a song about the singer's own prowess and independence that also encourages others to be the same.
-They're almost always sung by women and aren't romantic in nature.
+They're almost always sung by women and aren't romantic in nature (in fact, many of them double as break up songs).
 They're about admiration and encouragement rather than romantic interest.

 - Subverted in Crazy Ex-Girlfriend.
 Valencia's song, "Women Gotta Stick Together" seems like a song about female solidarity and power, but it quickly devolves into Valencia sniping and belittling every other woman in increasingly catty ways.

 - The song "Legendary" from the Raven's Home musical episode "Raven's Home: Remix" has Nia try to encourage Spitz to let Tess audition for a male role in a play.
 Said song was even remade into a music video featuring various female Disney stars, as an anthem for Women's Rights.